Getting a gym membership is one of the best decisions you can possibly make for your health and fitness.

 - If they don’t offer me a reasonable deal on the spot or in a follow-up call, I’ll either choose another location to try or choose a different gym entirely.

 - Never sign up for a membership I can’t afford!

 So there you have it, all of the tools and techniques I can find to help you negotiate your gym membership.

 I didn’t even get into legitimate ways to get discounts like joining with a friend, referring new members, doing part-time memberships, etc.

 But as far as negotiations on a standard membership go, this is a pretty thorough arsenal to work from.

 Remember, it’s more of an art than a science!
 Each individual gym chain and salesperson will be different, so I wanted to simply give you a lot of different strategies to pick and choose from.

 What did I miss?
 What are your best tips for getting a good deal on your gym membership?

 And I hope this helps, everyone!

 (P.S.
-If this guide was helpful, scroll down and join my email list to keep up with all of my best money-saving fitness hacks, or check out my guide to the best free workout plans you can start right now without a gym membership!)
+Before you go, check out my guide to what to do if you can’t afford your gym membership anymore and the best free workout plans you can start right now without a gym membership!)